knightsay/backtestGraphics/README.md

 Contributing
 ----------------------------------------------------------------------------------------------------
 We welcome contributions!
-Please see our [Contributing Guidelines](.github/CONTRIBUTING.md) for more details on how to report issues, request features, or submit a pull request.
+Please see our contributing guidelines in the [Github Wiki](https://github.com/yanrong-stacy-song/backtestGraphics/wiki/Contributing-Guide) for more details on how to report issues, request features, or submit a pull request.

 Maintainer